 It was a real pleasure to have you over.

-Johnny Carr, 72, has claimed top spot at the Great British Aerotow Revival 2022.
+Jonny Carr, 72, has won a national hang gliding competition, claiming top spot at the Great British Aerotow Revival 2022.
 Congratulations from all of us at Kittyhawk!

 Read the full article in the Argus here.

-Alex Edwards, our hangar helper and video editor extraordinaire is putting together a clip of last year's fly-in, so those who joined us will probably see thier aircraft in the clip.
+Alex Edwards, our hangar helper and video editor extraordinaire, is putting together a clip of last year's fly-in, so those who joined us will probably see their aircraft in the clip.

 More news soon.
 Looking forward to seeing more GA here at Kittyhawk.

-(Destination Kittyhawk.
-Written for LAA Magazine, Sep 2021).
+(Destination Kittyhawk Farm.
+Written for LAA Magazine, Sep 2021)